-Old-age settlement: Paid at pensionable age if the insured has less than 60 months of contributions.
+Old-age settlement: Paid at the pensionable age with more than 12 months and less than 60 months of contributions.

-Disability pension: Must be younger than the pensionable age, be assessed with at least a 66.7% loss of capacity for any work, be registered with the National Social Security Fund for at least five years, and have at least six months of contributions in the year before the disability began.
+Disability pension: Must be younger than the pensionable age, be assessed with a permanent loss of work capacity and have an earning capacity of less than 66.7% of the full-time salary for a worker in a similar position; must be registered with the National Social Security Fund when the disability began, and have at least six months of contributions in the year before the disability began.

-Survivor pension: The deceased received or was entitled to receive an old-age or disability pension at the time of death.
+Survivor pension: The deceased received or was entitled to receive an old-age or disability pension at the time of death but had at least 60 months of contributions.